The Presidency

 Statistics South Africa

-Statistics South Africa is a national department accountable to the Minister in the Presidency.
-The department’s activities are regulated by the Statistics Act of 1999, which mandates the department to advance the production, dissemination, use and coordination of official and other statistics to assist organs of state, businesses, other organisations and the public in planning, monitoring, policy development and decision‐making.
+Stats SA is a national department accountable to the Minister in The Presidency.
+The department’s activities are regulated by the Statistics Act of 1999, which mandates the department to advance the production, dissemination, use and coordination of official and other statistics to assist organs of state, businesses, other organisations and the public in planning, monitoring, policy developmentand decision‐making.

 The Act also requires that the department coordinates statistical production among organs of state in line with the purpose of official statistics and statistical principles.

-As part of the continuous population survey, the department aimed to measure living conditions by collecting data on household income and expenditure patterns.
-A sample of 30 000 households across the country will be included in the income and expenditure survey planned for 2022/23
+The department aimed to conduct integrated surveys to measure poverty and household living conditions, and was also conducting a national income and expenditure survey to measure living conditions by collecting data on household income and expenditure patterns.
+A sample of 30 000 households across the country has been included in the survey, which is expected to be published in 2024/25.

 Government Communication and Information System

-The mandate of the GCIS is derived from Section 195(g) of the Constitution of the Republic of South Africa of 1996, which stipulates that the public should be provided with information that is timely, accurate and accessible.
-This is in support of the constitutional principles of freedom of expression, and transparent and open governance.
+The mandate of the GCIS is derived from Section 195(1)(g) of the Constitution of the Republic of South Africa of 1996, which stipulates that the public should be provided with information that is timely, accurate and accessible.
+This is in support of the constitutional principles of freedom of expression, and transparent

-The department is responsible for providing strategic leadership and coordinating government communication to ensure that the public are informed and have access to government programmes and policies that benefit them.
+The department is responsible for providing strategic leadership and coordinating government communication to ensure that members of the public are informed and have access to government programmes and policies thatbenefit them.
+Over the medium term, the GCIS planned to continue focusing on providing and facilitating strategic government communication and facilitating active citizen participation by rendering core communication activities and driving key national priority campaigns.

 The GCIS continues to drive a variety of its own products and platforms to ensure that information reached South Africans.
-These included print and electronic media, government products such as fortnightly Vuk’uzenzele newspaper, daily News Service (SAnews); weekly My District Today newsletter, monthly Public Sector Manager magazine and annual South Africa Yearbook.
+These include the fortnightly Vuk’uzenzele newspaper, daily News Service (SAnews); weekly My District Today newsletter, monthly Public Sector Manager magazine and annual South Africa Yearbook.

 The department also engages with the public through campaigns and outreach programmes.
 These include community radio talk shows, activations at taxi ranks and malls, information blitzes on commuter trains, and social media campaigns.
 It also holds a community and stakeholder engagements term in the form of dialogues, meetings, webinars and community radio talk shows with sector departments, civil society, youth formations, faith‐based organisations and business forums.